 Buying a Turkey sim card for tourists at the airport

 What to do in Istanbul?
 There is so much more than visiting the Grand Bazaar, the Blue Mosque, Hagia Sophia and Taksim.
-Click on the photos below to read see where to get this picture: Buyuk Valide Han will blow your mind!
-Or read about day trips from Istanbul and see what it looks like to climb the minaret of the amazing Edirne Mosque and dont forget to explore Fener-Balat.
+Click on the photos below to read see where to find the best viewpoint in Istanbul: Buyuk Valide Han will blow your mind!
+Or read about the best day trips from Istanbul and see what it looks like to climb the minaret of the amazing Edirne Mosque and dont forget to explore the colored houses in Istanbul.

 TEP Wireless portable WiFi

 The disadvantage of buying a new SIM card is that you always get a new number with every country you go to, which of course can be annoying.
-Therefore I also use Tep Wireless, a portable WiFi device that lets you connect your smartphone, laptop or tablet wherever you go for just a couple bucks per day.
+Therefore I also use Tep Wireless if I go only a couple days to a certain country.
+A portable WiFi device that lets you connect your smartphone, laptop or tablet wherever you go for just a couple bucks per day.
 Check it out!

-Please Pin it on Pinterest or share it on Facebook or Google+ that would be a massive help to me!
+If this was helpful for you please Pin it on Pinterest or share it in a Facebook Group or on Google+ that would be a massive help to me!
 Thanks a million...